 Why did I feel this overwhelming burden to make things right for him, wishing he had had a normal, simpler life?
 I couldn’t help the emotions running through me.

-This urge to help had always stopped me from really listening to him.
+I remarked that this urge to help had always stopped me from really listening to him.
 Whenever he tried to open up, I was always thinking of ways to help, words to comfort him, to move past the sadness.

 Now, sitting here as an audience when he has been driven to the edge, I finally noticed him.
 I saw his fears and tenderly shed a tear for how he had turned out.
 Only now do I see him and feel ready to listen.
 Oh, how I wish I had known earlier.